epandurski/swpt_trade/README.md

   Tries to safely delete a RabbitMQ queue.
 Normally, this command should not be executed directly.

+* `verify_shard_content`

+  Verifies that the worker contains only records belonging to the worker's shard.
+Normally, this command should not be executed directly.

 How to run the tests
 --------------------